Professor, UC Berkeley

 Before joining the faculty at Berkeley in 2002, Anant Sahai spent 2001 at the startup Enuvis, Inc. where he was on the theoretical/algorithmic side of a team that developed new techniques for GPS detection in very low SNR environments (such as those encountered indoors in urban areas).
-From 1994 to 2000, Sahai was a graduate student at MIT studying Electrical Engineering and Computer Science (Course 6 in MIT-speak) and was based in the Laboratory for Information and Decision Systems under Sanjoy Mitter.
-Sahai's research interests there started in machine understanding but shifted toward the intersection of control and information theory.
-He did his undergraduate work in EECS at the University of California at Berkeley from 1990 to 1994.
+From 1994 to 2000, Sahai was a graduate student at MIT studying Electrical Engineering and Computer Science, and was based in the Laboratory for Information and Decision Systems under Sanjoy Mitter.
+While there Sahai's research interests started in machine understanding, but shifted toward the intersection of control and information theory.
+He did his undergraduate work in EECS at the University of California, Berkeley from 1990 to 1994.

 Foundations of Deep Learning , Summer 2019Visiting Scientist